krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 intersects a region of non-zero area from the signal that can be reduced to a non-zero presence mass.

 ### Presence assertions

 Thus presence is best thought of as a *sampled measurement* of the underlying signal, taken by an *observer* over a specific time interval, which yields a total presence mass for that interval.

-A given observer may not even "see" the full underlying signal—only the *mass*
-of the presence they experience over the interval they observed.
+A given observer may not even "see" the full underlying signal—only the *mass* of the presence they experience over the interval they observed.

-Different observers may observe different intervals of the same signal and derive different presence values, depending on what part of the function they
+Different observers may observe different intervals of the same signal and derive different presence values, depending on what part of the function they encounter.

-encounter.
+So here is the first key assumption of the presence calculus:

+> A system of presences refers to a collection of discrete observations drawn
+> from an underlying set of presence density functions.
+In general, we do not
+> assume we have access to the "true" underlying functions.
+Instead, we reason
+> about these functions based their observed presence masses over interval and
+> treat these observations as the basis for all inference within
+> the calculus.

 This brings us to the concept of *presence assertions*, which formalize the act of recording a presence based on an observer’s local "view" of the